 Getting "wrecked".
 Losing a lot of money on an investment.

 A technology used by Monero in order to obfuscate the input of a transaction.
 A message signed with a ring signature appears to be endorsed by any person within a certain group of people.
-It is computationally infeasible to determine which of the group members actually produced the signature.
+It is computationally infeasible to determine which member of the group actually produced the signature.

 The percentage gain/loss on an investment.

 Also called a shitcoin, this refers to a token that provides little or no value, and is simply propped up on hype and false promises.

 A federal government agency responsible for protecting investors by regulating securities markets.
 The mission statement of the SEC is to "promote a market environment that is worthy of the public's trust".